 Clinicians help patients in a number of ways, including diagnosing conditions, providing treatments, recommending services, and prescribing medications.
 However, clinicians can only do so much when it comes to the action that patients actually take, which is the case with medication management.

 This is the capacity for individuals to obtain, process, and understand the basic health information and services required to make proper health decisions.
-Clinicians should be prepared to assess their patients' health literacy and support patients with lower literacy using different resources, when applicable.
+Clinicians should be prepared to assess their patients’ health literacy and support patients with lower literacy using different resources when applicable.

-Believe it or not, cost is most common reason prescriptions go unfilled.
+Believe it or not, cost is the most common reason prescriptions go unfilled.
 Financial challenges often lead patients to delay or skip refilling medications or even rationing medication, which can prove dangerous.
-It’s for these reasons that clinicians should discuss finances with their patients and provide information about how patients can obtain financial assistance, order medications by mail, and take other steps to aid in patients obtaining and affording the medications they need.
+It’s for these reasons clinicians should discuss finances with their patients and provide information about how patients can obtain financial assistance, order medications by mail, and take other steps to aid in patients obtaining and affording the medications they need.

-Another reason patients often struggle with adherence is lack of understanding of their prescriptions.
+Another reason patients often struggle with adherence is a lack of understanding of their prescriptions.
 This may include the purpose of medication, why it’s necessary, side effects, and how long the medication takes to work.
 Clinicians must take the time to discuss each medication and the medication’s qualities with patients.

 Finally, fear of side effects may also prevent patients from taking or even filling their prescriptions.
-Clinicians can work to prevent these adherence obstacles by discussing all side effects with patients and any concerns patients may have with following their medication regimen.
+Clinicians can work to prevent these adherence obstacles by discussing all side effects with patients, and any concerns patients may have with following their medication regimen.

-Finally, we can’t move on from this section until we address an important — and particularly vulnerable segment of patients: seniors.
+Finally, we can’t move on from this section until we address an important and particularly vulnerable segment of patients: seniors.
 Adults 65 and older are at greater risk for medication-related problems.
-Three main reasons: 1) they are more likely to take multiple medications; 2) they’re more susceptible to side effects and (3 they are at a higher risk of drug interactions.
+Three main reasons: 1) They are more likely to take multiple medications; 2) They’re more susceptible to side effects; and 3) They are at a higher risk of drug interactions.

 While the best practices we’ve already covered can apply to this age group, there are a few additional steps clinicians can take to improve success concerning medication management for seniors.